theripper93/theripper-premium-hub/premium-changelogs/levels-3d-preview.md

+## Version 5.5.7.5
+- Past and future mapmaking contest winners will now have a trophy icon next to their name in the community maps browser
+- Added logic for future contests to display date\time of the contest

 ## Version 5.5.7.4
 - Fixed issue with Fog of War not beeing rendered under some circumstances when Shared Context is disabled